U.S. to switch on European missile shield despite Russian alarm

 The United States says Russia was seeking a treaty limiting the capability and range of ballistic missile interceptors.
 “No government could agree to that,” U.S. adviser Bell said.

-First agreed by the U.S. government 2007 and then cancelled and relaunched by the newly-elected U.S. President Barack Obama in 2009, the missile defence shield’s stated aim is to protect North America and Europe from so-called rogue states such as Iran and North Korea.
+First agreed by the U.S. government 2007 and then canceled and relaunched by the newly-elected U.S. President Barack Obama in 2009, the missile defense shield’s stated aim is to protect North America and Europe from so-called rogue states such as Iran and North Korea.
 That is part of a U.S. strategy that includes missile interceptors in California and Alaska.

 Ballistic missiles, which differ from cruise missiles because they leave the earth’s atmosphere, can travel distances of up 3,000 km (1,875 miles).

-Despite a historic deal between world powers and Tehran to limit Iran’s nuclear programme, the West believes Iran’s Revolutionary Guards continue to develop ballistic missile technology, carrying out two tests late last year.
+Despite a historic deal between world powers and Tehran to limit Iran’s nuclear program, the West believes Iran’s Revolutionary Guards continue to develop ballistic missile technology, carrying out two tests late last year.

-“They are looking for greater distance and accuracy,” said Douglas Barrie, an aerospace defence specialist at the International Institute for Strategic Studies (IISS).
-“They can still miss by hundreds of metres, but that doesn’t rule out firing against a city or a very large airfield.”
-(Reporting by Robin Emmott; Editing by Richard Balmforth)
+“They are looking for greater distance and accuracy,” said Douglas Barrie, an aerospace defense specialist at the International Institute for Strategic Studies (IISS).
+“They can still miss by hundreds of meters, but that doesn’t rule out firing against a city or a very large airfield.”

+Additional reporting by Alexander Winning in Moscow and Alastair Macdonald in Brussels; Editing by Richard Balmforth